Iwobi reveals Wenger's advice that he’s following at Everton | Goal.com

 In October 2017 against Zambia, he scored the crucial goal that secured the Super Eagles' qualification for the 2018 Fifa World Cup and he expressed how he feels when he finds the back of the net for club or country.

-“It was difficult because I was raised in England,” he said.
+“It was difficult because I was raised in England,” he continued.
 “But as I’ve grown up surrounded by Nigerian culture that made it easy for me to pick Nigeria.
 It just felt right.”

 “Whenever I score it’s a mad feeling.
 Even when I played at school, even now when fans aren’t in the stadium, you still go celebrate when you score because of that rush.”